 The Representative addressed me by name.
 It’s a small thing that makes a big difference.
 Taking the time to address customers by name in email or chat conversation is an easy way to establish rapport and demonstrate respect.

 - An apology was offered.
-A sincere, well-timed apology can disarm an angry customer and demonstrate that the company truly cares about customers.
+A sincere, well-timed apology can disarm an angry customer and prove that the company actually cares about customers.
 While I wasn’t upset, the apology did result in a warm feeling.

 I was WOWed because the Representative “Related and Responded.”
 This picture-perfect communication from QVC impressed me so much that I created an entire email handling elearning module around the Representative’s ability to Relate and Respond.
 I call it “Before You Hit Send.”